CloudCannon/reseed/docs/content/docs/installation.md

 Install with npm globally: `npm install -g reseed`

-or as a dev dependency: `npm install -D reseed`
+or as a dev dependency in your project: `npm install -D reseed`

 ## Running